*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 - Masks (if working with dust or using for cleaning purposes)

-Electric shock is a significant risk with air compressors due to the presence of high-voltage electrical components.
-Air compressors should always be operated according to safety guidelines and connected to an appropriate circuit breaker or ground fault circuit interrupter (GFCI) for additional protection from electric shocks.
+Electric shock is a significant safety risk with air pumps due to the presence of high-voltage electrical components.
+Air pumps should always be operated according to safety guidelines and connected to an appropriate circuit breaker or ground fault circuit interrupter (GFCI) for additional protection from electric shocks.

-The air generated by an air compressor contains oil vapors and other contaminants that can have adverse effects on your health if inhaled over long periods of time.
-It is important to ensure that the machine is properly maintained so that it produces clean, breathable air free of any hazardous materials.
+The air generated by an air pump contains oil vapors and other contaminants that can have adverse effects on your health if inhaled over long periods of time.
+It is important to ensure that the machine is properly maintained so that it produces clean, brathable air free of any hazardous materials.

 Because of this workers who are in close proximity to an air compressor should wear masks or respirators to reduce their exposure to these contaminants.

 Of course, you can also just be sure that the compressor is only used in an area that is wide open with tons of air movement.
 This will virtually eliminate the risk of the air quality being affected and make sure you have plenty of clean air.

 You can also deal with this issue by keeping the compressor in a separate area of the garage or shop where you are working.

 All air compressors will have at least some moving parts that could possibly injure you if you aren’t careful such as belts, safety valves, pulleys, etc. If you are using a large air compressor putting it behind safety barriers is a good option as is making sure that any safety nozzles on the compressor or tools are working properly.

 Air Compressors Usefulness Despite The Compressor Safety Risks